 Docetaxel (doe" se tax' el) is a complex diterpenoid molecule that contains a central 8-member taxane ring.
 Docetaxel is a semisynthetic analogue of paclitaxel and was initially isolated from the needles of the European Yew tree (Taxus baccata).
 It is a potent antineoplastic agent and its mechanism of action appears to be mediated by its binding to microtubulin, which is important in the mitototic phase of cell division.
 The binding of docetaxel prevents the disassembly of the cytoskeletal microtubules, preventing cell division and leading to cell death.
 Docetaxel was approved for use in the United States in 1996 and it remains an important agent in the therapy of several neoplasms including breast, gastric, prostate, head and neck, and non-small cell lung cancer.
-Docetaxel is available in solution for injection generically and under the brand names Taxotere and Docefrez.
+Docetaxel is available in solution for injection generically and under the brand names such as Taxotere and Docefrez.
 Docetaxel is administered intravenously, typically as one hour infusions every three weeks in cycles in combination with other antineoplastic agents.
 The dose varies by indication and body weight.
 Preexisting liver disease is considered a relative contraindication of its use.
 Side effects are common and include diarrhea, nausea, vomiting, mucositis, fatigue, myalgias, skin rash, alopecia, phlebitis, bone marrow suppression, fluid retention, cardiomyopathy, peripheral neuropathy and hypersensitivity reactions.
-Premedication with oral corticosteroids is recommended to prevent hypersensitivity reactions.
+Premedication with oral corticosteroids is recommended to prevent severe hypersensitivity reactions.

 Mechanism of Injury